 QE 2 is another huge ship that flaunts huge propellers.
 It holds a pair of propellers, each 22 feet in diameter and weighing about 43 tons.

 This makes them one of the largest ship propellers.
-The blades are specialized to provide propellers longer life.
+The blades are specialized to provide propellers with a longer life.
 This ship carries spare blades on its foredecks all the time.

 The Antarctic icebreaker ship- Palmer flaunts a rather huge marine propeller.
-The ship holds a total of two propellers, each about four meters long with four blades.
+The ship holds two propellers, each about four meters long with four blades.

 The propellers have been made from a sturdy alloy to give them extra strength.
-Norway manufacturers have been able to pull a feat with these propellers that can provide the ship a speed of even three knots in thick ice cover.
+Norway manufacturers have pulled a feat with these propellers that can provide the ship with a speed of even three knots in thick ice cover.

-This carnival cruise features one of the biggest ship propellers in marine industry.
+This carnival cruise features one of the biggest ship propellers in the marine industry.

-Bismark was one of the most important German battleships when it was launched in 1939.
-One of the reasons making it so important was its propulsion system that included three propellers, each 4.7 meter in size.
+Bismark was one of the most important German battleships launched in 1939.
+One of the reasons making it so important was its propulsion system that included three propellers, each 4.7 meters in size.

 References darkroastedblend , oasisoftheseas , titanicstation , qe2 , usap , bismarck-class